-Short Courses in Detroit, Michigan, June 2016 - Two Sessions, Fourteen Courses
+Short Courses in Detroit, Michigan, June 2017 - Two Sessions, Twelve Courses

 Short Course Sessions and Groupings